Highest Level of Parent Education, by Child's Race/Ethnicity

-- Definition: Highest level of education completed by parents of public school students in grades 7, 9, 11, and non-traditional programs, by child's race/ethnicity (e.g., in 2015-2017, an estimated 19.3% of Hispanic/Latino students in grades 7, 9, 11, and non-traditional programs in California had at least one parent who completed a 4-year college degree).
+- Definition: Estimated percentage of public school students in grades 7, 9, 11, and non-traditional programs, by race/ethnicity and highest level of education completed by a parent or guardian (e.g., in 2017-2019, 19% of Hispanic/Latino students in grades 7, 9, 11, and non-traditional programs in California had a parent or guardian who completed a 4-year college degree).

 - Measures of Demographics on Kidsdata.org

 Indicators on kidsdata.org cover a range of demographic measures from a variety of sources: